Skip to article content

 Certified payroll is typically due weekly, and late or missing submissions draw attention from contracting agencies.
 Consistent late submissions can trigger an audit even if the underlying payroll data is perfectly compliant.

-Late submission also creates a compounding problem.
+Late submission creates a compounding problem.
 When you fall behind, the temptation is to rush through multiple weeks at once, which dramatically increases the error rate.
 Staying current with weekly submissions is far less work than catching up on a month of backlog.

 5. Copying Previous Weeks Without Verification

 When this week's payroll looks similar to last week's, some contractors simply copy the previous submission and make minor adjustments.
 This practice masks changes in hours, rates, or classifications that should be reflected accurately.
-It can also perpetuate errors from the original week across many subsequent submissions.

 Each certified payroll submission is a legal certification that the data is accurate for that specific pay period.
 Copying without verification undermines that certification.
+For more on common errors, see our guide on the top 10 certified payroll mistakes.

 Building a Culture of Compliance

 The contractors who maintain the best compliance records are those who treat certified payroll as a core business process, not an afterthought.
 They invest in the right tools, train their people, and build habits that catch errors early.
-The result is not just fewer violations.
-It is less stress, less administrative time, and more confidence when bidding on federal projects.